Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Tier 2 Heroes

 The recent buffs to Soldier 76 has sent him straight up our tier list and to become one of the most picked offense character in the current competitive meta.
 He deals consistent damage, has good survivability, flexible use of his ultimate and kit, and just seems like such a good pick all-around.
 Soldier’s kit is super effective at taking mid-range fights and that’s why he is so good in the current triple tank meta.
 Against a dive comp, he might not be as effective as McCree, but definitely still very viable.
+The recent nerfs to D.Va definitely give Soldier an edge against the current tank heavy meta.
+Less matrix to deal with, more tanks to charge ult on once the enemy Reinhardt loses his shield.

 Because of her amazing ultimate, Graviton Surge, and the ability to negate almost every enemy ability.
 Her role in this meta is mostly to save her teammates from hooks and sticky situations, and although Zarya has been a solid pick for the longest time, with the rise of the current shield war meta, we are seeing a decrease in her pick-rate.